Period myth And Menstruation Facts

 Though it might look like a lot, monthly menstruation doesn’t really release the torrential downpour of blood from our bodies.
 Pads and tampons absorb all of the fluid, making it difficult to quantify how much blood is actually coming out.

 Fiction: You Can’t Get Pregnant If You Have Sex During Your Period

 It’s a common misconception that if a woman has sex during her period, she cannot become pregnant.
 Although unlikely, it is not totally impossible.
 Sperm can survive inside a woman’s vagina for up to 5 days.
 If a woman, for example, had unprotected intercourse on the last day of her bleeding, and ovulated 3 days later, she could become pregnant.
 So if you want to be sure that you won’t get pregnant, be sure to practice safe sex or if you are with your long term partner, to use birth control pills (birth control).

 Fact: Menstrual Fluid Is Made Of More Than Just Blood

 Another reason it seems like you’re losing a lot each month is that besides blood, menstrual fluid contains cervical mucus, vaginal secretions, and endometrial tissue.
 Many women mistake clumpy endometrial tissue for blood clots, when in reality it may actually be the uterine lining.
 Find out more about blood clots and what they mean about your intimate health here.

 Fiction: You Shouldn’t Exercise During Your Period – Rest, Rest, Rest!

-Your period shouldn’t rule your life.
-You can do whatever you normally do, including exercise.
+In fact, this couldn’t be further from the truth for most women..
 Exercise releases endorphins, chemical in the brain which are the body’s natural painkiller.
 The American College of Obstetricians and Gynecologists recommends regular aerobic exercise to help relieve PMS, cramps and the stress that can come with that time of the month.
 And you will feel confident and great after training.
 For even better feeling after good excersize give yourself a long, warm bath.
 It will be like period jack pot!